 Bargaining with a Residual Claimant: An Experimental Study

-Most negotiations involve risks that are only resolved ex-post and often these risks are not incurred equally by the parties involved.
-We experimentally investigate bargaining situations where a residual claimant is exposed to ex-post risk, whereas a fixed-payoff player is not.
-We find that residual claimants extract a risk premium, which increases in risk exposure and that this premium is sometimes high enough to make it beneficial to bargain over a risky rather than a risk-less pie.
-In contrast to predictions of a benchmark model, it is the comparatively less risk averse residual claimants who benefit the most and this is driven by fixed-payoff player's adoption of weak bargaining strategies when the pie is risky.
-It is also the less risk averse who, when given the choice, choose to bargain over a riskier distribution.
-We also show that as risk increases, conflict about what constitutes a fair compensation for risk exposure is enhanced, which increases bargaining frictions.
+Many negotiations involve risks that are only resolved ex-post, and often these risks are not incurred equally by the parties involved.
+We experimentally investigate bargaining situations where a residual claimant faces ex-post risk, whereas a fixed-payoff player does not.
+In line with the predictions of a benchmark model, we find that residual claimants extract a risk premium, which increases in risk exposure, and that this premium can be high enough to make it beneficial to bargain over a risky rather than a risk-less pie.
+In contrast to the model’s predictions, we find that the comparatively less risk averse residual claimants benefit the most from risk exposure and this is driven by fixed-payoff players’ adoption of weak bargaining strategies when the pie is risky.
+We find evidence for a behavioral mechanism where asymmetric exposure to risk between the two parties creates a wedge between their fairness ideas, which shifts agreements in favor of residual claimants but also increases bargaining friction.

 Keywords: Bargaining, Ex-post Risk, Reference Points

 Suggested Citation: Suggested Citation